Chathurangapara View Point is located in the Idukki district of Kerala by the border of Kerala and Tamil Nadu.

 This is how it all happened –

-We were on our way to Idukki dam and lost the navigation due to heavy rain and end up in a wrong route.
+We were on our way to Idukki Dam and lost the navigation due to heavy rain and ended up in the wrong route.
 Tired as hell, couldn’t help ourselves so stopped by a snacks stall to have some carrot cakes (must try on your trip to Kerala).

 We started conversing with the locals (the interactions with locals always help.
 Don’t forget this line if you are on a trip) about the journey so far and the next destinations.
 It was the stallwala who suggested that we visit the Chathurangapara View Point.

 For us, it was just a name because we haven’t even heard of the place before.
 However, we thought of giving it a shot by visiting and exploring the place.
 We didn’t have much expectations from Chathurangapara View Point since we had not never read about it on any of the leading portals like Tripadvisor or Make My Trip.